Static and spherically symmetric solutions in a scenario with quadratic curvature contribution: Perturbative solution

 with $\ell=1$ or $\ell=2$.
 Hence, the form of the horizons at first order are\footnote{We point out that the horizons depend on the integration constant $C_{12}$, which may depend explicitly on the mass $M$.
 The qualitative/quantitative behaviour of such horizons and the respective thermodynamical quantities is directly bounded by $C_{12}$.
 In the next steps we are assuming that $C_{12}$ has a linear dependence on $M$, so all graphs in this paper are plotted under this assumption.
 This is a natural hypothesis since $C_{12}$ appear as a factor of the pure Schwarzschild term correction $\sim 1/r$.
 Nevertheless, it may be ajusted by employing more sophisticated boundary conditions.
 A complete analysis of this fine tuning is left for future investigation \cite{Silveira:2017xxx}.}

 where $r_b$ is the event horizon and $r_c$ is the cosmological one.
-It is obvious that the limit $\eta\rightarrow 0$ recovers the two horizons for a Schwarzschild-de Sitter spacetime.
-The behavior of $r_b$ and $r_c$ are qualitatively displayed\footnote{The $\eta$ parameter, according to \cite{Assimos:2013eua,Sobreiro:2016fks} is very small, providing no actual difference in the plots.
+The limit $\eta\rightarrow 0$ clearly recovers the two horizons for a Schwarzschild-de Sitter spacetime.
+The behaviour of $r_b$ and $r_c$ are qualitatively displayed\footnote{The $\eta$ parameter, according to \cite{Assimos:2013eua,Sobreiro:2016fks} is very small, providing no actual difference in the plots.
 For this reason we overestimate $\eta$ for the sake of comparison.
 The same observation holds for all the plots in this work.} in Figure~\ref{graphrb} and Figure~\ref{graph-rc}, respectively.
-We observe that the increasing of $M$ implies on the increasing of $r_b$, as expected.
+We observe that the increasing of $M$ implies in the increasing of $r_b$, as expected.
 On the other hand, $r_c$ decreases as $M$ increases.

+There is a subtle point here about apparent horizons since we are dealing with perturbative solutions, $i.e.$, commonly called perturbed black holes.
+Indeed, such kind of black holes are explored within a gravitational collapse context.
+In the case of static vacuum solutions, the apparent and event horizons are coincident.
+Hence, we opted here simply to call them by event horizons \cite{Frolov:1998wf,Hawking:1973uf,Bronnikov:2012wsj}.